binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 1. Roofing iron or other roofing materials are less likely to be compromised if the roof is clearly visible from a public place.
 The busier the public place is the better.
 If you have to use roofing iron, consider screwing it on with Tek screws, or even better with screws that do not have a common head, thus requiring a specialised tool.
 If your attacker is smart, they will do their reconnaissance on what is holding this material on before the attack.
 Tek screws are very difficult to remove with a claw hammer or small pinch bar.
 Nothing is impenetrable, but you can make an attackers job very difficult.
 2. Sky-lights.
 If you are using these, put them in places that are as public as possible and as hard to reach as possible.
 Also having them a long way from the floor will make the break-in harder.
 Fixed sash sky-lights are also a little more difficult.
 You could also consider fitting bars on the insides of these.
 Same goes for windows that are in secluded quite places.
 3. Weak exterior cladding.
 Just try and steer clear of using these types of materials.
 If you have no option, consider making your other layers of defence stronger to compensate.
 4. Suspended Ceiling.
-Filling the roof cavity with obstacles such as barbed wire, bunched chicken wire etc can demotivate all but the most determined attacker.
+Filling the roof cavity with obstacles such as barbed wire, bunched chicken wire etc can demotivate all but the most determined attackers.

 #### Crime Prevention Through Environmental Design (CPTED)